Place content here. This is a site-wide alert banner.

 Information Security, Policy and Compliance – Partner with Treasury Services to complete the annual PCI-DSS compliance attestation process, perform required quarterly scans, and review security of all web sites and point-of-sale systems which are used to process Payment Card payments.

-Yale Shared Services – Maintains the database of Merchant Account numbers and associated charging instructions.
+General Accounting – Maintains the database of Ad Hoc Bank Transactions templates for merchant account numbers and associated chart of accounts.
 Downloads the monthly Payment Card activity from the bank account and records to the general ledger.

 Office of the Controller – Provides oversight of PCI-DSS compliance and partners with ISPC to complete the annual attestation process.
 Responsible for evaluating and granting, when applicable, any exceptions to this policy.